cherry-pit/mecklenburg_county_property_exploration/readme.txt

 Some sales were unable to be matched to tax records, these occurences were omited from the mecklenburgcounty_property_transactions_export.csv.

 The vast majority of values in the rent field are null, this is expected.
-Records included for any property sale.
+Records are included for any property sale.
 Most are not for rent.
 Provided is the raw scraped rental data as well for any needs.